AlexanderPuckhaber/pydic/README.md

 The following animated gif shows the results of a series of `grid` images where the grid strain is scaled by a 25x factor.
 ![](https://gitlab.com/damien.andre/pydic/raw/master/doc/grid.gif)

-Finally, the following animated gif shows the displacement of markers that correspond to the center of correlation windows.
+Finally, the following animated gif shows the displacement of *markers*.
+The *markers* are simply the centers of the correlation windows.
 ![](https://gitlab.com/damien.andre/pydic/raw/master/doc/marker.gif)